 Lawrence’s work has been widely exhibited and is held in museums, and private collections including The Museum of Fine Arts, Houston, The Dallas Museum of Art, The Rachofsky Collection, ArtPace Center for Contemporary Art, Jack S. Blanton Museum of Art, American Airlines and the Art Collection of the Dallas Cowboys.
 She received a 2018 MacDowell Fellowship, the 2015 Moss/Chumley Award from the Meadows Museum, and the 2009 Otis and Velma Davis Dozier Travel Award from the Dallas Museum of Art.
 Her work was included in the 1997 Biennial Exhibition at the Whitney Museum of American Art, New York, NY.
 She is an alumnus of the Core Program at the Museum of Fine Arts, Houston, and the Skowhegan School.
 She received a BFA from The Hartford Art School and an MFA from The Maryland Institute College of Art.
-Originally from New York, Lawrence lives and works in Denton, Texas and is a Professor of Studio Art in the College of Visual Arts and Design at the University of North Texas.
+Originally from New York, Lawrence lives and works in Denton, Texas and is a recently retired Professor of Studio Art in the College of Visual Arts and Design at the University of North Texas.